rust1d/Variegate/README.md

 processed in a circular order from the first holder to the last.
 Periods of low transactions will process less claims so manually claiming rewards is an option.

-Holders can use the `rewards.withdrawFunds` function to manually claim pending rewards once per waiting period.
+Holders can use the `withdrawFunds` function to manually claim pending rewards once per waiting period.

 ### Rewards Reporting

-Holders can use the `rewards.getRewardsReport` function to view a summary report of the rewards tracker.
+Holders can use the `getRewardsReport` function to view a summary report of the rewards tracker.

-Holders can use the `rewards.getRewardsReportAccount` function to get a summary report of their account in the rewards tracker.
+Holders can use the `getRewardsReportAccount` function to get a summary report of their account in the rewards tracker.

 ## Project Funding

-Project tokens collected from sell fees are converted into BNB and sent to the project wallet to be used for marketing, utility development and discretionary spending.
+Project tokens collected from sell fees are converted into BNB and sent to the project contract to be used for marketing, utility development and discretionary spending.
+A small portion of project funds will be used to repay expenses incurred launching the token.
+The accounts and amount to be repaid are publicly visible and transparent.

 ## Contract Functions

 There are 3 contracts that manage the Variegate ecosystem.

-1. Variegate - ERC20 token handling transaction fees
+1. Variegate - ERC20 token handling transaction fees and distribution.
 2. VariegateRewards - smart contract handling rewards system
 3. VariegateProject - smart contract handling project funds and function permissions

-### Variegate Functions
+### Variegate Token Contract Functions

+These are the public functions that can be called on the Variegate token contract.

 `accumulatedProject`

 Total tokens currently held by the project accumulator.
+When the `swapThreshold` is reached these are sold and sent to the VariegateProject contract.

 `accumulatedRewards`

 Total tokens currently held by the rewards accumulator.
+When the `swapThreshold` is reached these are sold and sent to the VariegateRewards contract.

 `gasLimit`

-Maximum amount of gas to spend processing rewards on each transaction.
+Maximum amount of gas to spend processing rewards on a token transfer.

 `isAdmin(address)`